The COVID-19 pandemic has caused many healthcare organizations to go remote.

 So on March 3, 2020, the OCR provided this bulletin, which is a notification of enforcement discretion for telehealth remote communications during the COVID emergency.
 So basically what these bulletins are saying is that we’re not going to enforce HIPAA on a super strict standpoint if you’re doing the best you can to provide telehealth in this situation that we are in, ultimately.
 So some key points from the enforcement discretion that was put up for telehealth specifically is that during the COVID-19 nationwide pandemic that is happening, covered entities may communicate with patients and provide telehealth services through remote communication technologies.
 They must use non-public facing remote communications.

-However, if they do not fully comply with HIPAA, it is OK to use them today.
+However, if they do not fully enable HIPAA compliance, it is OK to use them today.
 You may also use your professional judgment to assess or treat medical conditions.
 One of the things in the discretion that was published is that the telehealth doesn’t have to be on a COVID patient.
 It can be on any medical patient, such as, they specifically spell out broken bones or dentistry or doing an exam on a patient.
 If you feel you can professionally, properly treat that patient remotely, then you’re allowed to and you must provide the use of a non-public facing remote technology.

 Non-public facing remote communications